lukewendling/firmament/README.md

 #####Docker Interaction shell:
 ./firmament.js docker

-You will see a docker prompt.
+You will see a docker prompt
 docker->>

-type help to get a list of all docker commands.
+type help to get a list of all docker commands

 #####Make Interaction Shell:
 ./firmament.js make